VergillR/rise-data-api/README.md

 Then open a browser, and type in the address bar **localhost:3000**

 You can add customizations anywhere in the code (e.g. if you have your own RISE node, use that instead of the default RISE data node or add your own functions).
+It's possible to make a cluster of this app with [pm2](https://pm2.io/runtime/).

 ### Extensions
 The extensions can be reviewed and installed from GitHub: